RMS Olympic: Post-Titanic refit

-In March 1913, Olympic returned to service and briefly regained the title of largest ocean liner in the world, until the German liner SS Imperator entered passenger service in June 1913.
+In March 1913, Olympic returned to service and briefly regained the title of largest ocean liner in the world, until the German liner SS Imperator entered passenger service in June.
 Following her refit, Olympic was marketed as the "new" Olympic and her improved safety features were featured prominently in advertisements.
-The ship experienced a short period of tranquility despite a storm in 1914 that broke some of the First Class windows and injured some passengers.
+The ship experienced a short period of tranquility, although while she was in the mid-Atlantic during a storm on 7 February 1914 a rogue wave struck her which shattered eight first class portholes, swamped the dining saloon during lunch, and injured the ship's purser and several passengers.